carrotfarmer/blog-posts/cl0dt66jf03ldo5nv1ia94dgm.md

 pokecli --name=Charmander
 ```

 We can see that this arg has an explicit type of `string`.
-Since, we now have a basic understanding of how Ink works, let’s get on to creating our CLI!
+Since we now have a basic understanding of how Ink works, let’s get on to creating our CLI!

 # Running the CLI 🏃